 ISBN-10: 0205800327 | ISBN-13: 9780205800322 Online purchase price: $79.99

-This course is an in depth and contextual study of the High Renaissance in Italy, focusing on the cities of Rome, Florence, and Venice.
-This is the period in which some of the most famous artists of all times worked, including Donatello, Leonardo da Vinci, Michelangelo, Titian.
+This course is an in depth and contextual study of the early Renaissance in Italy, focusing on the cities of Florence, Siena, Mantua, Rome, and Venice.
+This is the period in which some of the most famous artists of all times worked, including Michelangelo, Raphael, Leonardo da Vinci and Titian.
 In addition to developing a body of knowledge, you will develop your skills in areas of organization, logical thinking, public speaking, and good writing.

 1. Hartt/Wilkins History of Italian Renaissance Art (7th edition, Prentice Hall) ISBN-13: 9780205705818

 2. Giorgio Vasari.
 Lives of the Artists vol.I translated by George Bull.
 Paperback |

-CONTENT OF COURSE:(taught on campus) This course gives a window into Renaissance Florence: 1400-1600.
-We will study the art, architecture, and urban planning in context, considering the history, politics, religion, literature, social situation, economics, and cultural atmosphere that caused the art to be what it is.
-Attention is given to the Medici dynasty, as that family dominated politics and the cultural scene.
+CONTENT OF COURSE: This course traces the history of Renaissance Florence 1400-1600.
+We will study the art, architecture, and urban planning in context, considering the history, politics, religion, literature, social issues, economics, and cultural atmosphere that caused the art to be what it is.
+Special attention is given to papal patronage, as the popes dominated politics and the cultural scene.
 The course may include a field trip to the Split Banana to sample Italian gelato and an Italian dinner.

-May Term 2015: ARTH 342: Renaissance Studies in Italy, taught in Italy!!
+May Term 2017: ARTH 342: Renaissance Studies in Italy, taught in Italy!!
 Plan Ahead!
 Don’t miss out!